A dataset and model for auditory scene recognition for hearing devices: AHEAD-DS and OpenYAMNet: Introduction

 Conversely, TAU scenes provide location-based recordings which are too general, such as at airports and metro stations.
-The sound of a motor vehicle will be similarly disruptive irrespective of whether they occur at either location.
-However, labels could be modified and made more specific, but this would likely require listening to and re-annotating the recordings.
+The sound of a motor vehicle will be similarly disruptive irrespective of whether the sound occurs at either location.
+However, labels could be modified and made more specific, but the modification would likely require listening to and re-annotating the recordings.

-UrbanSound8K and ESC50 provide extensive data.
-Both datasets contain very specific labels, such as the sounds from specific animals.
-Like AudioSet, this level of granularity is unnecessary for the purposes here.
-However, the data is still useful for transfer learning.

-Given these issues, we created our own data set using HEAR-DS as a starting point.
+Another challenge is the use of different labels across datasets.
+It is difficult to directly compare ML models trained on each dataset and makes it difficult to combine the datasets into a single, more comprehensive one.